goyoambrosio/goyoambrosio.github.io/_posts/2018-05-29-How-to-install-the-cobol-major-mode-in-emacs-with-spacemacs.md

 ---
-title: "How to install Cobol major mode in Emacs with Spacemacs"
+title: "How to install COBOL major mode in Emacs with Spacemacs"
 layout: # single
 author_profile: # true
 read_time: # true